What is the LPP?

 The Lake Powell Pipeline (LPP) is part of a comprehensive, long-term water supply plan for southern Utah that includes new resource development and increased water conservation.

-The LPP will transport water from Lake Powell through an approximately 140-mile buried pipeline to Washington and Kane counties.
+The LPP will transport water from Lake Powell through an approximately 140-mile buried pipeline to Washington County.
 Five pump stations will move the water through the pipeline.
 Six hydroelectric facilities will supply a portion of the energy needed to operate the pump stations.

-At full capacity, the project will deliver up to 82,249 acre feet of water per year to Washington County and up to 4,000 acre feet of water per year to Kane County.
-Cities and towns benefiting from the project include St. George, Washington, Hurricane, Santa Clara, Ivins, La Verkin, Toquerville, Leeds, Apple Valley, Virgin, Kanab, Johnson Canyon and unincorporated areas in Kane County.
+At full capacity, the project will deliver up to 82,249 acre feet of water per year.
+Cities and towns benefiting from the project include St. George, Washington, Hurricane, Santa Clara, Ivins, La Verkin, Toquerville, Leeds, Virgin and Apple Valley.

 Southern Utah’s population is projected to exceed 500,000 people by 2065.
 Meeting the community’s water needs will require ongoing conservation, water development projects and agricultural water transfers.